padawin/site/src/quotes.md

 <hr />

 <blockquote>
-Bur this young man was not a suitable interlocuror.
+But this young man was not a suitable interlocutor.
 People in fact talk most often for their own sake, and with a need to hear the echo of their words.
 </blockquote>